Dale Cochoy

 Dale maintains his bonsai business

 and garden in Hartville, Ohio.
-He
+He also

-also travels throughout the United
+travels throughout the United States to

-States to vend at conventions and
+vend at conventions and teach bonsai

-teach bonsai and pottery workshops
+and pottery workshops and

-and demonstrations.
-He has been a
+demonstrations.
+He has been a vendor

-vendor at many national conventions and symposiums over the years and was the only American
+symposiums over the years and was

-vendor at the 3rd.
-World Bonsai Convention in Seoul, Korea in 1997.
+World Bonsai Convention in Seoul,

 Brandywine Bonsai Society is an educational organization and as a result, the material in this site may be copied for